About Esther's Restaurant

 After graduating from Jr. college, both Tony and Pablo E. came to work with their parents.
 By now, Pablo Sr. was already selling food to walk-up customers that would come in asking for whatever "smelled so good."
 The little cash from these sales was put into a cigar box.
 Tony and Pablo E. realized that there was a need in the neighborhood for fresh, good food, and slowly began to improve the property to accommodate the walk-up traffic.
 Business continued to grow.

 By this time, Diana's husband, Tomas Gil, had joined them as well as Jose Cata who was a friend of Tomas'.
 They bought the building next door with investment money from Cata and moved the daily dinner service into there in order to remodel the older property into a take-out restaurant.

 Customers were coming in from neighboring communities, so Esther's was ready to expand.
 In 1993 they opened Esther's restaurant at 791 NW 20 Street.
 In 1998, they opened Esther's Restaurant at 777 NW 103 Street.
 The most recent, in June 2001, was Esther's Restaurant at 17751 NW 27 Avenue.
 This last restaurant was the first one built from the ground up with all new state-of-the-art equipment and inside dining.
 This one is the pride of the family.

 Pablo Sr. retired in the late 80s, but continues to come to work everyday.
-Flora also retired but she no longer comes in so that she can stay home and visit her children and grandchildren when they get home from work and school.
+Flora also retired but she no longer comes in.
 In 2004, Jose Cata sold his interest to the family.
-Sons Tony and Pablo E., along with son-in-law Tomas, have now taken the responsibilities of running the business day-to-day with the help of several managers and assistants including some of their own children.
-They hope to continue to grow and open more restaurants at a faster pace and possibly franchise the concept in the near future.
+Sons Tony and Pablo E., along with son-in-law Tomas, took over the responsibilities of running the business day-to-day with the help of several managers and assistants.
+Tomas passed away in 2011 in a tragic accident.The restaurant at 20th Street was closed and the property was sold in 2012.